 3. Research your Competition

 It’s always best to know who and what your competitors are.
 Even if you’re planning to start small and focus on local customers, make sure to research larger competitors.
 This will give you a better idea of what your growth plan should look like.

 Researching other businesses in your niche will allow you to figure out what strategies they used in the past that worked.
 This will give you a good starting point for your own marketing strategies and can help you avoid mistakes that have already been made.

 Additionally, you may be able to find new ways to market your products and businesses based on your research.
 You’ll either find new marketplaces depending on where competitors market their own services, or you may realize that your major businesses rivals have missed a key customer demographic that you can spend more time targeting instead.

 4. Set a Budget

 One of the biggest challenges new businesses face is their budget.
-When you start a new company, you may find that it feels like money is constantly flying out of your pocket, but it’s simply never coming back in.
+When you start a new company, you may find that it feels like money is constantly flying out of your pocket, and it’s simply never coming back in.